-The Bosque is open from early morning until midnight every day of the year.
-TBC encourages proposals to include breakfast, lunch, and evening food service, 7 days per week, from the start date of this concession, May 15, 2021 through October 31, 2021.
+TBC encourages proposals to include breakfast, lunch, and evening food service every day, from the start date of this concession, , to its termination.

 Proposers should submit their intended hours of operation, which will be subject to approval by TBC and NYC Parks.
 Any changes to operating hours/schedule must be approved by TBC and NYC Parks and do not relieve the concessionaire from any other obligations under the sublicense, including the payment of all fees.